op-aiee/understrap-child/README.md

 # understrap-child for Schali Pharma
 Basic Child Theme for UnderStrap Theme Framework: https://github.com/holger1411/understrap

+## this vesion is just a bootstrap of the theme

 ## How it works
 It shares with the parent theme all PHP files and adds its own functions.php on top of the UnderStrap parent themes functions.php.